Before anything else, hope is all humanity ever had, and hope-fully we always will.

 The most apt word I can use to describe the way I’ve felt as an American over the past 16 hours is: helpless.
 The past 16 hours have understandably been filled with a whirlwind of emotions; feelings of being worthless, hated, and unwanted by the people from my own home.
 Now these are not new feelings by any measure, as this was exactly the reason why my family moved to Canada 9 years ago, pre-Obama.
 Yet still, the past 16 hours have been spent spiraling downwards through a seemingly endless abyss; lying in bed yet being unable to sleep, being hungry yet feeling too sick to eat, longing for comfort and companionship yet having forgotten how to speak.

-Perhaps the scariest part, is that this is only Day 1.
+Perhaps the scariest part, is that this is only the beginning.

 Now that the election is over, we’re expected to be strong, swallow our pride, and embrace Trump as our president, because he is, after all, who “The People” wanted.
 Well fuck that and here’s why: